soxueren/atsd/administration/corrupted-zookeeper.md

-# Restoring a corrupted zookeeper
+# Restoring a Corrupted Zookeeper

 If the HBase server did not start correctly and the file